 Here you are — in your custom workspace, you'll now see the pages that need a little extra effort to get a better rank position, and it’s really worthwhile.

-Rank tracking is a great way to monitor where you stand in comparison to competitors.
-If competitors are gaining rankings, you'll need to reverse-engineer their strategies and find out what makes them rank higher.
+Rank tracking is also a great way to monitor where you stand in comparison to competitors.
+If competitors are gaining rankings, you can reverse-engineer their strategies and find out what makes them rank higher.
 It's also important to look out for new competitors that enter the first search engine result page.

 In Rank Tracker, you can automatically identify the top competitors for your target keywords and track their positions along with yours.